What is Root Cause Analysis?

-Retrospectives are a great means of gathering information for root cause analysis.
-Having the team tackle a persistent problem will both bring them together and may lead to improvements outside the scope of the initial dilemma.
+Retrospectives are an efficient means of gathering information for root cause analysis.
+Having the team tackle a persistent problem will bring them together and may lead to improvements outside the scope of the initial dilemma.

 How to perform a Root Cause Analysis?

 One of the simplest ways to do an RCA is with 5 Whys.
-The method asks a team to state the problem and then asks “why?” questions until they get to the root cause.
+The method asks a team to state the problem and ask “why?” questions until the answer reveals the root cause.
 Please view this article to see an example of its application.

 You can also use a fishbone diagram - to help visualize the problem categories, often following the 5M model: man, machine, material, method, maintenance, together with their potential causes, for subsequent analysis with 5 Whys.